kframework/ewasm-semantics/ewasm.md

 #### `storageLoad`

-From the executing account's storage, load the 32 bytes stored at the index specified by the 32 bytes at `INDEXPTR` in linear memory into the.
+From the executing account's storage, load the 32 bytes stored at the index specified by the 32 bytes at `INDEXPTR` in linear memory into linear memory at `RESULTPTR`.

 ```k
     syntax HostCall ::= "eei.storageLoad"